 The Root Out Racism movement is a regional campaign that sets out to encourage people to better inform themselves on anti-racist behaviours and practices.

-Following their review in 2020 into the impact of COVID-19 on health inequalities and the disproportionate effect on ethnic minority communities and staff, in August of this year West Yorkshire Health and Care Partnership launched an anti-racism movement with their partners at West Yorkshire Violence Reduction Unit.
+Following their review in 2020 into the impact of COVID-19 on health inequalities and the disproportionate effect on ethnic minority communities and staff, in August 2021 West Yorkshire Health and Care Partnership launched an anti-racism movement with their partners at West Yorkshire Violence Reduction Unit.
 The movement is part of an ongoing commitment to tackling structural and institutionalised racism.

 Through educational resources, real-life images and stories, the Root Out Racism movement has set about encouraging people to better inform themselves on anti-racist behaviours and practices.

-Chief Executive, Len Richards's pledge: There is no place for racism at Mid Yorkshire Hospitals NHS Trust.
+Chief Executive, Len Richards: I pledge my commitment to the root out racism movement.
+There is no place for racism at Mid Yorkshire Hospitals NHS Trust.

 Chief Operating Officer, Trudie Davies: I pledge to always speak up, always challenge and always respect.